-Powerhouse is a tower located on the northwest side of Englebright Reservoir adjacent to Englebright Dam.
-The tower receives water from the surface of Englebright Reservoir down to an elevation of 439 feet, about 80 feet below the normal maximum water surface elevation.3
+The second Project component was Narrows 2 Powerhouse, which greatly increased the capability for controlled releases from Englebright Dam.
+The intake for the Narrows 2 Powerhouse is a tower located on the northwest side of Englebright Reservoir adjacent to Englebright Dam.
+The tower receives water from the surface of Englebright Reservoir down to an elevation of 439 feet, about 80 feet below the normal maximum water surface elevation.4

 As a result of the above, water temperature in the Yuba River downstream of Englebright Dam were significantly cooler in the late spring, summer and fall after 1970 than it had been from 1941 through 1970 and also cooler than pre-dam, natural conditions for much of the warmer months of the year.
-However, water temperature continued to be a major concern of resource agencies for management and recovery of chinook salmon and steelhead on the Yuba River downstream of Englebright Dam (CDFG 1991).
+However, water temperature continued to be a major concern of resource agencies for management and recovery of Chinook salmon and steelhead on the Yuba River downstream of Englebright Dam (CDFG 1991).
 To address this concern, starting in about 1999 YCWA conducted preliminary investigations of the potential benefits of installing an intake extension for the Narrows 2 Powerhouse that would access the colder, deeper water in Englebright Reservoir.
-Initial modeling indicated that temperature reductions of 1 to 6 degrees Farenheit (°F) could potentially be achieved, depending on hydrologic conditions, release rates from New Bullards Bar Reservoir, and the final design and operation of a new intake.
+Initial modeling indicated that temperature reductions of 1 to 6 degrees Fahrenheit (°F) could potentially be achieved, depending on hydrologic conditions, release rates from New Bullards Bar Reservoir, and the final design and operation of a new intake.
 YCWA pursued grant funding from CalFed and other sources for design and installation of an intake device; however, funding was not secured.
 In 2000, the State Water Resources Control Board (SWRCB) in Order D-1644 directed YCWA to "diligently purse" funding for the intake extension.